SuperTuck/blissperflib/README.md

 to `Arma 2\@Bliss\addons\dayz_server.pbo`

 Just to clarify, it is **NOT NESSECARY** to prepare the profiler, if you only want use the optimized function('s) from the library.
 All you need then is the installed `blissperflib.dll` and the related `.sqf` replacement, `fnc_split.sqf` for example.

 Thats all for now.
+Let me know if you have ideas for improvements.

 **ENJOY THE DIFFERENCE** and sorry for my english :/